XieResearchGroup/DGX-wiki/docs/docker/command.rst

 To resume a container after exiting with "ctrl+P+Q"::

- docker exec -it containerID or containerNAME /bin/bash
+ docker exec -it containerNAME /bin/bash

 or ::

- docker attach containerID or containerNAME
+ docker attach containerNAME

 Note: Using the second one will sometimes get stuck and have no response for a long time.
 The first one is preferred.